 Why People Believe 'People Don’t Change'

-I ran a comprehensive 360 process with the CEO of a mid-sized firm in Asia.
-Not a questionnaire.
-In-depth interviews across the senior team.
-His people told me everything.
+In our first year, we conducted a comprehensive 360-degree feedback process with the CEO of a mid-sized firm in Asia.
+This was not just a questionnaire; it involved in-depth interviews across the senior team.
+His people shared their thoughts candidly.

-The feedback was clear: decisions made in a vacuum, minimal communication, a leadership style that left the team guessing rather than contributing.
-The firm was coming off a difficult year, and to his credit, the CEO responded.
-He heard the feedback.
-Changed his behavior.
-More transparency.
-More responsiveness.
-The team started to trust that this time would be different.
+The feedback was unequivocal: decisions were made in isolation, communication was minimal, and the leadership style left the team guessing rather than contributing.
+The firm had just endured a challenging year.
+To his credit, the CEO listened.
+He acknowledged the feedback and changed his behavior.
+There was more transparency and responsiveness.
+Gradually, the team began to trust that this time would be different.

-We ran the process again.
-This time, deeper patterns emerged about the more senior, tenured members of the leadership team.
-People committed to change.
-They agreed to be transparent about their own development plans.
-Progress felt real.
+In the second year, we repeated the process.
+This time, deeper patterns emerged, particularly among the more senior, tenured members of the leadership team.
+They were committed to change and agreed to be transparent about their development plans.
+Progress felt tangible.

-The culture ended up worse than where we started in Year One.
-Not because the CEO was a bad leader.
-But because hope followed by reversion is more demoralizing than never trying at all.
-The team had seen what was possible.
-Then they watched it vanish.
+The culture ended up worse than it had been in Year One.
+This decline was not due to the CEO being a poor leader.
+Rather, it stemmed from the fact that hope followed by regression is more demoralizing than never trying at all.
+The team had glimpsed what was possible, only to watch it slip away.

-After two rounds of qualitative feedback, I couldn’t run the same process a third time.
-The team had nothing left to say that hadn’t already been said.
-Worse, after the reversion, they had realized that being totally honest wasn’t worth the risk.
-Why stick your neck out again if nothing changes?
-Why let people know you’re unhappy if there’s no benefit?
+After two rounds of qualitative feedback, I realized I could not run the same process a third time.
+The team had exhausted their willingness to share.
+Worse, they had learned that being completely honest was not worth the risk.
+Why stick their necks out again if nothing changes?
+Why express dissatisfaction if it yields no benefit?

 I proposed something different: a Leadership Growth Profile.
-A 360 diagnostic designed to identify which reactive leadership behaviors are most prevalent across the full team, benchmarked against a global database of 70,000 leadership surveys.
-Not another round of interviews.
-A tool built to show the organization what patterns of fast, stress-driven thinking are undermining its ability to achieve sustainable performance, continuous learning, and a workplace people actually want to be part of.
+This 360 diagnostic was designed to identify which reactive leadership behaviors were most prevalent across the entire team, benchmarked against a global database of 70,000 leadership surveys.
+It was not another round of interviews but a tool to reveal the patterns of fast, stress-driven thinking undermining the organization's ability to achieve sustainable performance and continuous learning.

 “We already know what the problem is with each person.
 We don’t need a diagnostic.”

-That single sentence told me everything.
-This was an organization where accountability was something people discussed, agreed was important, and then quietly avoided.
-The diagnostic wasn’t rejected because it was unnecessary.
-It was rejected because it would make the truth impossible to sidestep.
+That single sentence revealed everything.
+This was an organization where accountability was discussed, deemed important, and then quietly avoided.
+The diagnostic was not rejected because it was unnecessary; it was rejected because it would make the truth impossible to ignore.

 They didn’t want the truth.
 They wanted plausible deniability.